cronvel/kung-fig/doc/KFG.md

 ```

 Implicit strings are fine, however they should not collide with an existing [constants](#ref.constants),
-should not be a valid number and should not start by a symbole used by the Spellcast syntax, like:
+should not be a valid number and should not start with a symbole used by the Spellcast syntax, like:

 - spaces and tabs (they are trimmed out)
 - double-quote `"`